Here’s How Far You Can Actually Drive on Empty

-Your Mechanic researched the miles remaining once the warning light is on for the top 50 best-selling cars in the United States in 2015.
+Your Mechanic researched the miles remaining once the warning light is on for the top 50 best-selling cars in the United States.
 It outlines how many gallons of gas are left in your tank and how many miles you’ll be able to drive.
+This data is based on 2015 models, but these approximations remain the same for newer and older models of the car.
 Beware, these are the things your mechanic won’t tell you about your car.

 So don’t freak out when you’re in the middle of nowhere and your gas light turns on, chances are, you’ll make it to the nearest gas station.
 While you’re filling up, make sure you don’t make these potentially dangerous mistakes while pumping gas.